-Summary: To transfer objects from the code pad to the object bench, drag the small object icon.
+Summary: To make objects from the code pad available on the object bench, click the small object icon and supply a name for the object reference.

 Some expression results are objects, rather than simple values.
 In this case, the result is shown as <object reference>, followed by the type of the object, and a small object icon is painted next to the result line (Figure 14).